mmayla/spendesk-3d-workshop/TEAM_GUIDE.md

 # 🎯 Scene Building Guide

-Welcome to the **3D Scene Building Workshop**!
+Welcome to the **Spendesk 3D Scene Building Workshop**!
 Your mission is to create an awesome 3D scene using only primitive shapes with complete creative freedom.

 ## 🚀 Quick Start